Soccer in the United States: Streaming services

 Sports television networks like ESPN, Fox Sports, NBC Sports and beIN Sports offer streaming services to cable/satellite television subscribers.
 Over-the-top streaming services like Sling TV, Hulu, DirecTV Stream and YouTube TV also offer sports channels.
-In addition, Fox Soccer 2Go and FuboTV are soccer-specific over-the-top streaming services.
+In addition, Fox Soccer 2Go, Soccer on CBS Sports, and FuboTV are soccer-specific over-the-top streaming services.
 More recently, many matches have also become available on over-the-top streaming services such as Paramount+, ESPN+, and Peacock.

 Americans playing in foreign leagues

 Since the early 1990s, several Americans have found opportunities playing soccer at the highest levels of foreign leagues.
 Among the first Americans to become regulars in foreign leagues were John Harkes at Sheffield Wednesday and Derby County in England, Eric Wynalda at Saarbrücken in Germany, and Kasey Keller at Millwall in England.
-Since then, other Americans have played for clubs that have participated in the knockout rounds of the Champions League and Europa League, such as Brad Friedel with Tottenham Hotspur, DaMarcus Beasley with PSV Eindhoven, and Christian Pulisic with Borussia Dortmund and currently with Chelsea.
+Since then, other Americans have played for clubs that have participated in the knockout rounds of the Champions League and Europa League, such as Brad Friedel with Tottenham Hotspur; DaMarcus Beasley with PSV Eindhoven; and Christian Pulisic with Borussia Dortmund, Chelsea, and AC Milan.